Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Introduction

 Leading models of BBH counterparts involve the interaction of the merger remnant with the AGN disk material, but the particularities of the manifestation of a counterpart are still uncertain.
 Several models consider the formation of an accretion feedback-driven bubble about the remnant, which then breaks out from the surface of the accretion disk in a flare-like manner \citep{mckernan_ram-pressure_2019,wang_accretion-modified_2021,rodriguez-ramirez_optical_2024}; other works study more extreme possibilities such as that of an accretion-induced jet punching out of the disk \citep{tagawa_high-energy_2023,tagawa_shock_2024}.
 This diversity of proposed counterpart mechanisms complicates the confirmation of such transients, as a wide variety of timescales and flare morphologies is possible.
 Confirmation is further complicated by the necessary coincidence of these signals with the inherent variability of the host AGNs.
 Although the understanding of AGN activity continues to advance, along with possible means to disentangle genuine transients from standard activity, the one-to-one matching of AGN flares to GW events has remained a milestone of future work.

 Accepting the present uncertainties in these studies, several BBH counterpart candidates have been proposed by different teams \citep{connaughton_fermi_2016,greiner_fermi-gbm_2016,connaughton_interpretation_2018,graham_candidate_2020,graham_light_2023,cabrera_searching_2024}.
 One broad search was conducted by \citet{graham_light_2023}, which sifted data from the Zwicky Transient Facility (ZTF) \citep{bellm_zwicky_2019} to find AGN flares coincident with GW events from GWTC-3.
-7 AGN flares with sufficiently interesting morphology were collectively found in the 90\% localization volumes and follow-up windows of 9 GW events, to the extent that they could not be eliminated as potential counterparts to the respective events.
+20 AGN flares with sufficiently interesting morphology were found among the catalog, 7 of which being coincident to a collective 9 GW events, to the extent that they could not be eliminated as potential counterparts to the respective events.

+Although it is challenging to confidently associate AGN flares to individual BBH events, we can better understand the statistical association by considering the population of events.
+While the AGN flares presented in \citet{graham_light_2023} have not been definitively identified as EM counterparts, this work undertakes the task of studying the statistical significance of such a dataset as it pertains to the association of LVK BHs with AGN flares.

+Following \citealt{bartos_gravitational-wave_2017}, several previous works have investigated the link between BBHs and AGN catalogs or AGN flares \citep{veronesi_most-luminous_2023, veronesi_constraining_2025, veronesi_agn-flares_2025, zhu_evidence_2025}.
+In this work, we instead follow the methods presented in \citealt{palmese_ligovirgo_2021}, which adapted the neutrino-supernova association formalism of \citet{morgan_neutrino_2019} to the case of GW events and AGN flares; these methods enable measurement not only of the astrophysical fraction $\lambda$ of BBHs that produce AGN flares, but also association probabilities for each possible GW-AGN pairing, allowing for a consideration of which event pairings are most favored by spatiotemporal coincidence alone.